-There is one situation where neutering is considered more of a major procedure, this is if the pet's testes are hidden or undescended and are unable to find easily.
+There is one situation where neutering is considered more of a major procedure.
+It's a bit more complicated if the pet's testes are hidden or undescended and are unable to be found easily.
 The medical term for this condition is cryptorchid.
 This is considered a birth defect, where the testicle does not "migrate" out of the body cavity and into the scrotum like it should during normal fetal development.
-Some pets can be late bloomers and a testicle that is not present at birth can descend later, but by four to six months of age, if it is not there, it likely will not be.
+Some pets can be late bloomers and a testicle that is not present at birth can descend later.
+But by four to six months of age, if it is not there, it likely will not be.
 It is a heritable trait, so any pets in a breeding program with this condition should be neutered to not pass on this trait.
 Also cryptorchid dogs are at a higher risk of testicular cancer—another good reason for neutering.

 Myths About Behavioral Changes After Neutering

 Some people fear if they neuter their dog that their pet will no longer be a good watchdog or protector of their home.
 This is not true.
 Dogs have a natural instinct to protect their home and loved ones.
 They are also much more inclined to stay home and happy when neutered.

 It is true that un-neutered dogs are often more aggressive and territorial (urine marking, fighting), but these traits should not be confused with loyalty and protection of their home and family.

 Some people fear that after neutering a pet will become fat and lazy.
 This is also not true.
-While a pet's metabolism may slow down after neutering, causing him to need less calories, proper nutrition and exercise are what will keep your pet at a healthy weight and level of fitness, not failing to neuter him.
+While a pet's metabolism may slow down after neutering, causing him to need fewer calories, proper nutrition, and exercise will keep your pet at a healthy weight and level of fitness, not failing to neuter him.

 Personal Inconvenience of Neutering

-Some owners claim that the neutering procedure comes at an inconvenient time or at an expense that they cannot deal with at the moment.
+Some owners claim that the neutering procedure comes at an inconvenient time or at an expense that they cannot handle at the moment.